 Any changes to nominated entries must be confirmed not less than two weeks before the start of the Championships

-There must be a timed draw made available to competitors

 10.1.2 State Teams

 Only one team per State/Territory may be entered

-A team shall consist of horses and athletes that are members of that state
+A team shall consist of athletes that are members of that state

 Each State is allowed a maximum of four qualified athletes per class

-A maximum of 32 horses may start in any class

-States may establish reserve lists based on ranking, from which to draw upon alternative team members

-Each State may specify selection/qualifying criteria for each discipline, and may nominate up to four athletes per class

 If a State is not able to fill the four positions, these positions cannot be filled by another State States may establish reserve lists based on ranking, from which to draw upon alternative team members prior to the close of nominations

-If a withdrawal of a team athlete occurs less than one month prior to the commencement of the championships, the place may be filled from within the existing team members.
+If a withdrawal of a team athlete occurs less than one month prior to the commencement of the championships, the place may only be filled from within the existing team members.

-OCs may occasionally allow a fifth rider from a State to compete – with that rider’s points not to be counted in the team score.

-10.1.3 Chefs d’equipe
+10.1.3 Team Management

-Each State must appoint a Chef d’Equipe, who will be the team representative, attending meetings before and during the event and conveying relevant information to athletes and their appropriate coaches.
-All communication with the OC, including protests on behalf of the team must be done through the Chef d’Equipe.
+Each State must appoint a Chef d’Equipe and may nominate other team officials, who will be the team representatives, attending meetings before and during the event and conveying relevant information to athletes and their appropriate coaches.
+All communication with the OC, including protests on behalf of the team will be through the Chef d’Equipe or other nominated Team Management official.

-The Chef d’Equipe is responsible for:

-Managing the selected team of athletes representing their State

-Confirming stabling, accommodation and travel arrangements of athletes

-Collection of horse identification papers from owners

-Managing the communication with the travelling squad prior to arrival at competition venue

-Arranging a meeting of squad members to inform them of the Chef’s responsibilities

-Distributing the team uniform if applicable

-Ensuring the athletes are aware of any changes in the official draw and anticipated delays in competition arenas

-Organization of athletes for presentations

-Collection of prizes and trophies

-Providing a written report within 21 days to their State branch and to the NIC

 10.1.4 Event Calendar

-Due to geographical considerations, organisers of Australian Interschool Championships should consider scheduling the event to coincide with other suitable events for Junior Athletes.
+Due to geographical considerations, organisers of the Australian Interschool Championships should consider scheduling the event to coincide with other suitable events for Junior Athletes.
 This allows team members to participate in lead-up events, and, where practical, follow-up events.

 10.1.5 Event Program

-State organising committees of Australian Interschool Championships will program competitions according to local conditions and the number of entries.
-The Championships are expected to extend for four days, with the first day to include a horse inspection for all competitors, a showcase of equestrian events and an educational component – such as a master class, team-building events, personal development workshops and opportunities to undertake Equiskills assessment.
+State organising committees of the Australian Interschool Championships will program competitions according to local conditions and the number of entries.
+The Championships are expected to extend for four days.
+The event should include a horse inspection for all competitors, a showcase of equestrian events and an educational component – such as a master class, team-building events, personal development workshops or opportunities to undertake Equiskills assessment.

 10.2 Conditions of Entry

-Australian Interschool Championships are to be conducted with reference to the EA General Regulations, National Sport Rules for each discipline and EA Member Protection Policies.
+The Australian Interschool Championships are to be conducted with reference to the EA General Regulations, National Sport Rules for each discipline and EA Member Protection Policies.

 10.2.1 Athletes